 Truehold was founded in honor of Brian Hardecker’s grandfather, a bombardier in World War II who was held as a POW in Germany.
 At the age of 90, he was forced to move from his family home to access his equity to cover medical costs.
 Truehold is forever grateful for the sacrifices veterans made during their time in service.
 To show their gratitude for these heroes and to pay tribute to Hardecker’s grandfather, Truehold sponsored the Friends in Service of Heroes (FISH) January Speaker Series in Overland Park, KS.
 FISH serves both prior and current military members and their families.

 A company called Truehold launched a sale-leaseback pilot program in St. Louis in July targeted at older homeowners.
 Truehold buys the home and the resident rents it back from the company.
-Like any landlord, Truehold takes care of maintenance and upkeep.
-The fee for the transaction: 5% of the home's sales price.
-The main attractions are that the owner gets equity out, stays in the home and no longer worries about maintenance.
+Like any landlord, Truehold takes care of major maintenance and repairs.
+The fee for the transaction: 5%-6% of the home's sales price.
+The main attractions are that the owner gets equity out, stays in the home and no longer worries about major repairs.